Yida-Ding/Obsidian-sync/Project/2022_0922_DTCODrpMgmtIdea.md

 	- Less realistic: one cannot get to know all the disruptions before the day.
 	- Easier to implement: we only need the initial state - the original schedule.
 - The problem is whether we can formulate an actually dynamic/reactive decision model, which can adjust our decisions in the real time to deal with emerging disruptions.
+- Currently I just have a vague idea on this framework and could not tell which paper in DTCO has the Arikan's implementation.
+But my main idea is to build a real-time reactive model, which receives the current known disruptions and the current state as input, and outputs the recovery plan including recovered routing and schedules.
+The proposed model can be a superset of one of the latest DTCO model, i.e., if there is no disruption, the solution of the proposed model is just the optimal solution of that DTCO model.
+I think through some investigations of the literature, this kind of model is able to be implemented.

 ### Solution Approach and Outcome
 - We can formulate a complete model and solve it exactly by CPLEX or other exact methods.